Aggressive DWI/DUI/OWI Defense in Northern Minnesota and Wisconsin

 An arrest for drunk driving can trigger immediate and life long consequences.
 If convicted, you may face jail or prison time, fines, driver’s license suspension and the loss of your license plates, maybe even your vehicle.
 A DWI/DUI/OWI conviction also means higher insurance premiums and a criminal record.
 Too much is at stake not to have an experienced drunk driving defense lawyer in your corner.

 At The Law Offices of David C. Keegan & Mikkel A. Long, we want to minimize the overall impact that a DUI/DWI/OWI offense can cause.
-We use our combined experience of over 50 years to protect your driving privileges, your vehicle and your freedom.
+We use our years of experience to protect your driving privileges, your vehicle and your freedom.
 Contact our offices , located in Duluth, to speak with a lawyer about your rights and options following a DUI arrest in northern Minnesota or Wisconsin.
 Even if you made a mistake, you’re entitled to be treated fairly and proportionately.

 If you are facing drunk driving charges, we can provide experienced assistance with: